-I was inspired to cook this hearty meal by @foodace on instagram when she reposted a picture of Quinoa Black chilli beans made by @acouplecooks.
+I was inspired to cook this hearty 3 bean chilli by @foodace on Instagram when she reposted a picture of Quinoa Black chilli beans made by @acouplecooks.
 If you are looking for another way to eat and enjoy stewed beans (beans jollof/red red) then it is a definite must that you try this recipe.

 This 3 bean chill also allows you to add vegetables and other proteins of choice to your beans which make it even healthier.
-It can be cooked almost the same way you would cook your regular beans only that you would be using 3 types of beans, triple the yum hey.
-It can be made to suit your dietary need and it is very easy to make.
-The actual physical cooking time for this chill was less than half an hour and it is important to slow cook the chilli too so that all the flavours is infused.
-I made this chilli with what I had at home hence the presence of tomato soup in the recipe and tbh, it made it even more sumptuous.
+Bean chilli, can be cooked almost the same way you cook regular beans only that in this case, you would be using 3 types of beans, triple the yum hey.
+This recipe can be made to suit your dietary need and it is very easy to make.
+The actual physical cooking time for this bean chill was less than half an hour and it is important to slow cook the bean chilli too so that all the flavours are infused.
+I made this bean chilli with what I had at home hence the presence of tomato soup in the recipe and tbh, it made it even more sumptuous.

 - If you would be using raw beans, cook it first on its own till soft, don’t add salt or seasoning.
 Drain and set aside.

 - Make this bean chilli your own and share your creation

 Tomato cream soup

 Rapeseed oil (substitute with vegetable/olive oil)

 1. Place a pan on medium heat, add oil and heat for about 2 minutes, add the diced onions and courgette and sweat till soft.
 Do not let it burn (cook on low heat).
 Add the mince and continue to stir till mince turns brown and well cooked.

 2. Add chopped tomatoes, tomato soup, tomato purée and stir to combine.